London Aquatics Centre – Alexander Kachkaev/Flickr

 Marshall Street Leisure Centre

 Marshall Street Leisure Centre, a whisker away from Carnaby Street, has the kind of cinematic pool that would be right up Wes Anderson’s alley.
-You’d imagine the director probably swims here when he visits London, doing a few lengths to unwind after his media duties.
-It’s an art-deco beauty restored back to full health in 2010 with the same pale blue and white colour scheme, Sicilian marble tiled-floors and barrel-vaulted ceiling it had when it first opened in 1931.
-Plus, since this is a pool in London’s most vibrant neighbourhood, it’s also nicely positioned for a pre or post-dip dinner at one of the best restaurants in Soho.
+It’s an Art Deco beauty restored back to full health in 2010 with the same pale blue and white colour scheme, Sicilian marble tiled-floors and barrel-vaulted ceiling it had when it first opened in 1931.
+Plus, since this is a pool in London’s most vibrant neighbourhood, it’s also nicely positioned for a post-dip dinner at one of the best restaurants in Soho.

 Porchester Spa | Bayswater